Martacorrei/-logs-monitoring-pipeline/README.md

 # -logs-monitoring-pipeline
-ETL pipeline for processing and structuring backend logs from an automated document system using Python and Apache Airflow.
+This repository contains the source code for the automated pipeline used to extract, parse, transform and store backend log data from an automated document software.
+The solution is built using Python scripts orchestrated via Apache Airflow and stores the resulting structured data in a PostgreSQL database for analysis and dashboard integration.